How to Teach ‘Lateral Thinking’: 5 Brain-Bending Riddles for Your Family

 The Answer: A cold.

-The Lesson: Similar to the piano, this riddle plays on the different meanings of a verb.
+The Lesson: Similar to the piano, this riddle plays on the different definitions of a verb.
 We get stuck on the physical act of “catching” and “throwing” a ball.
-The answer requires a mental leap to a completely different context.
-It teaches us to “zoom out” and consider all possible meanings.
+The answer requires a mental leap to a completely different, metaphorical context.
+It teaches us to “zoom out” and consider all possible meanings of an action.

 5. The “Red Herring” Riddle